-The person paying dividend on mutual funds should deduct TDS u/s 194K.
-The deduction is @ 10% on the amount of dividend, only if a resident shareholder’s total dividend in a financial year exceeds Rs.
-5,000.
-Sec 194K is applicable from 1st April 2020 i.e. FY 2020-21 onwards.
+The person paying dividends on mutual funds should deduct TDS u/s 194K.
+The deduction is at 10% on the number of dividends, only if a resident shareholder’s total dividend in a financial year exceeds INR 5,000.
+Section 194K of the Income Tax Act is applicable from 1st April 2020 i.e. FY 2020-21 onwards.

-Mutual Fund distributing dividends to the investors of equity mutual funds should deduct TDS on such dividends.
+- Mutual Funds distributing dividends to the investors of equity mutual funds should deduct TDS on such dividends.
 The deductor must deposit the TDS and file the TDS Return on TRACES.

-Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Sec 194K.
-Shareholder resident in India earning dividend income on equity shares will receive the amount after TDS under Sec 194.
-NRI investors/shareholders, earning dividend income will receive the amount after deduction of TDS under Sec 195.
+- Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Section 194K of the Income Tax Act.
+Shareholder residents in India earning dividend income on equity shares will receive the amount after TDS under Section 194.
+NRI investors/shareholders, earning dividend income will receive the amount after the deduction of TDS under Section 195.

 - Nature of Payment

-Sec 194K covers Payment of Dividend on Equity Mutual Funds to a resident shareholder exceeding Rs.
-5000 in a financial year.
+- Sec 194K covers the Payment of Dividends on Equity Mutual Funds to a resident shareholder exceeding INR 5000 in a financial year.

-TDS shall be deducted at the time of credit of income to payee account or at the time of payment, whichever is earlier.
-If the payee of the amount credits the amount to be paid to “suspense account” or any other account, it is considered as ‘deemed payment’ and the payer must deduct TDS on such credit.
+TDS shall be deducted at the time of credit of income to the payee account or at the time of payment, whichever is earlier.
+If the payee of the amount credits the amount to a “suspense account” or any other account, it is considered a ‘deemed payment, and the payer must deduct TDS on such credit.

-Deductor shall issue Form 16A to the deductee as the Tax Credit Certificate of the amount deducted as TDS.
-The Deductor can download Form 16A from the account on TRACES.
-Using Form 16A, the deductee can claim credit of the tax deducted while filing Income Tax Return.
+The deductor shall issue Form 16A to the deductee as a Tax Credit Certificate of the amount deducted as TDS.
+The Deductor can download Form 16A from the TRACES.
+Using Form 16A, the deductee can claim credit for the tax deducted while filing Income Tax Return.

 After depositing TDS with the income tax department, the deductor should file Form 26Q on TRACES.
 The details of the dividend payment are part of this report.
 The deductor, after filing the report, should provide Form 16A to the deductee.

 Section 195 applies to the dividend paid to NRI investors/shareholders, as per provisions of the Income Tax Act.
-Hence, TDS needs to be deducted on the dividend at 20% on equity shares and equity mutual funds.
-Therefore, TDS has to be deducted at 10% as per Sec 194 and Sec 194K for an NRI shareholder.
+Hence, TDS needs to be deducted from the dividend at 20% on equity shares and equity mutual funds.